Boat hire: opening times

 A perfect activity for families and friends to enjoy on hot sunny days on the water.
-Hire kayaks, canoes, kata-kanus and paddleboards for an entertaining, challenging or relaxing experience.
+Hire kayaks, canoes and paddleboards for an entertaining, challenging or relaxing experience.
 Our sailing dinghies can also be hired out for those with previous experience.
 Find out more on our boat hire page

 Swimming in the lake

 The lakes are busy places with water craft and anglers making the most of these fantastic venues.
-For your own personal safety, please refrain from swimming in the lakes outside of our supervised open water swimming sessions.
+For your own personal safety, please refrain from swimming in the lakes.

 Bring your own boat

-You can launch your own non-powered craft or model boats onto Black Swan Lake for £15 per day per boat during our operating hours (PDF document).
+You can launch your own non-powered craft or model boats onto Black Swan Lake for £10 per day or £6 per afternoon (1pm-5pm) per boat during our operating hours (PDF document).

 Inflatable craft will need to have at least two sponsons and everyone on the water needs to be wearing a buoyancy aid or lifejacket.
 Paddleboard users can use a leash instead.

 If you are launching your boat regularly, or wish to launch outside our operating hours, you may wish to sign up as a member for free launching.
 You can find out more on our membership page.

 We have an 18 hole course at Dinton to enjoy with thanks to Berkshire Disc Golf Club who own and maintain the baskets.
 The course is available for anyone to use at their leisure. (some closures are in place when the meadow is in use for large events).
 Discs are available to hire from the Activity Centre if you don't have your own.
 If you also fancy joining in with a tournament or playing a round with the club follow the link to the Disc Golf page, the course at Dinton and view the course map.